 Skip to main content

-The Department of Medical Informatics & Clinical Epidemiology (DMICE) at Oregon Health & Science University will be offering another Biomedical Informatics Distance Learning Course as part of the AMIA 10x10 Program.
+Oregon Health & Science University (OHSU) is offering another Biomedical Informatics and Artificial Intelligence (AI) Distance Learning Course as part of the AMIA 10x10 Program.

 The course provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
-It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, healthcare data analytics, population health, patient engagement, and telemedicine.
+It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, generative AI and large language models in biomedicine, population health, patient engagement, telemedicine, and clinical research informatics.
 It also describes and sets the context for new technologies, such as SMART on FHIR, machine learning, wearables, and blockchain.
-Also covered are informatics issues related to the COVID-19 pandemic.

 Curriculum